webpack/webpack.js.org/content/concepts/configuration.md

 You may have noticed that few webpack configurations look exactly alike.
 This is because **webpack's configuration file is a JavaScript file that exports an object.** This object is then processed by webpack based upon its defined properties.

-Because it's a standard node.js CommonJs module, you **can do the following**:
+Because it's a standard node.js CommonJS module, you **can do the following**:

 * import other files via `require(...)`
 * use utilities on npm via `require(...)`